srijrao/obsidianpluginattempt/docs/2025-10-28-agent-mode-tool-execution-issues.md

 - **Key Fix**: Added complete task continuation workflow to `streamCoordinatorResponse()` in chat.ts
 - **Architecture Insight**: The system tries StreamCoordinator first, only falls back to ResponseStreamer on error
 - **Why It Failed**: The agent system works perfectly in ResponseStreamer, but StreamCoordinator (which is actually used) was just calling `processResponseWithUI` and stopping - no continuation at all!
+- **Implementation Status**: All fixes have been implemented and verified to compile successfully
+- **Testing Required**: User needs to test with actual agent mode queries to verify autonomous tool execution

 ## Root Cause Analysis - SOLVED